MJ Melendez Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks first in the league with a collective 10.1 strikeouts per nine innings.
+- The White Sox pitching staff is first in the league with a collective 10.2 strikeouts per nine innings.

-- The White Sox have the 28th-ranked team ERA across all league pitching staffs (5.50).
+- The White Sox have a 5.60 team ERA that ranks 29th among all league pitching staffs.

-- White Sox pitchers combine to surrender 58 total home runs at a clip of 1.7 per game (second-most in baseball).
+- White Sox pitchers combine to surrender 60 total home runs at a clip of 1.6 per game (second-most in the league).

-- Cease (2-1) takes the mound for the White Sox in his eighth start of the season.
-He has a 4.58 ERA in 35 1/3 innings pitched, with 43 strikeouts.
+- The White Sox will send Lynn (1-4) to make his eighth start of the season.
+He is 1-4 with a 6.86 ERA and 50 strikeouts through 39 1/3 innings pitched.

-- In his last time out on Wednesday, the right-hander went five innings against the Minnesota Twins, allowing four earned runs while surrendering five hits.
+- In his most recent time out on Friday, the righty went 6 2/3 innings against the Cincinnati Reds, giving up four earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.